How To Find The Perimeter Of A Shape

 Units of Measurement and Conversions

-When calculating the perimeter, it's important to use consistent units of measurement.
+When calculating the perimeter, make sure to use consistent units of measurement.
 If the sides are given in different units, you must convert them to a common unit before adding them up.
 Here are some common unit conversions:

 • 1 foot = 12 inches